irfanahmad7006/swagger-petstore/ReadMe.md

 	|		|_Verify Delete User operation.
 	|		|_Verify Put User operation

-* The test cases are in "src/test/resources/featureFiles" directory each feature file is related to each resource endpoint.
+* The test cases are in "src/test/resources/featureFiles" directory, each feature file is related to each resource endpoint.
 * Each feature file contains multiple scenarios for the given resource endpoint as per the above-given structure.

 Execution from CMD